bueckl/silverstripe-mappable-light/README.md

 _A fork from Uncle Cheese's [Mappable module](https://github.com/unclecheese/Mappable) module, intended to be lightweight._

-**NOTE:** This is under active development, so it's a little rusty ad the edges.
+**NOTE:** This is under active development, so it's a little rusty at the edges.
+Especially the javascript is messy - but it does the job so far.
 You're welcome to contribute.
+Also see the bottom for other options.

 ## Requirements